Normandy D-Day Beaches Tour from Caen Memorial Museum

 Our bags at bag check when returned

-The D-Day Beaches tour includes admission to the museum the next day.
+The Normandy D-Day Beaches tour includes admission to the museum the next day.
 I did not notice this when I booked.
 I did mention I was booking everything as fast as I could, right?
 When we checked in for the tour, our guide Ana asked about us when we were visiting the museum, and I explained my mistake.
 She had the lady at the ticket booth print our tickets for the following day when we could return.
 This was our error, but they were so accommodating.

 Our guide Ana